House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Wood Stain

-Staining wood helps improve or change its look and can also help protect it against wear, weather, and other climatic conditions.
-But there are several different types of stain, not to mention many more types of wood stain colors and choosing the right one for your project can seem daunting.
-Below, you will find 7 different wood stains, their potential uses, and any pros and cons of each, so that you can choose the best one for the job at hand.
+Staining wood helps improve or change its appearance and can also help protect it against wear, weather, and other climatic conditions.
+However, there are several types of stain, not to mention several colors, and choosing the right one for your project can seem daunting.
+Below, we’ll examine seven wood stains, their potential uses, and their pros and cons so that you can choose the best one for the job.

 divider 1